7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework.md

 Only the components required by the specified roles will be created, everything else will be pruned. (see: @ref[Dependency Pruning](advanced-features.md#dependency-pruning))

-@scaladoc[izumi.distage.roles.bundled.BundledRolesModule] contains two example roles:
+@scaladoc[BundledRolesModule](izumi.distage.roles.bundled.BundledRolesModule) contains two example roles:

 - @scaladoc[Help](izumi.distage.roles.bundled.Help) - prints help message when launched `./launcher :help`
 - @scaladoc[ConfigWriter](izumi.distage.roles.bundled.ConfigWriter) - writes reference config into files, split by roles (includes only parts of the config used by the application)